Looking for the best Spain Itinerary? I got you covered.

 Spain Itinerary: Where to Go in Spain in 14 Days

-You’ll spend your first day getting to know Barcelona and Spain in general, to prepare you for the next two weeks of exploration.
+Although there are so many things to do in Barcelona, you’ll spend your first day getting to know the city to prepare you for the next two weeks of exploration.

 Here are some spots that shouldn’t be missed on your first day of discovering Barcelona.
 But know that the best is yet to come!